 GPSWOX is a white-label GPS server that offers free and paid versions.
 White label means the app has paid to license another company’s product, which has its benefits and drawbacks.
 A potential benefit is that a white-label app’s cost is usually lower than the price of an app designed and built by the company offering it.

 A potential drawback of a white-label app is that the company offering it can only provide limited support to its customers.
 White-label apps also usually don’t roll out updates or bug fixes as quickly as custom-built platforms, which means you won’t have all the latest modifications that can help you stay up to date, efficient and ahead of the competition.

 GPSWOX offers features such as speed monitoring, fuel consumption tracking and vehicle location tracking as a fleet management app.
 Its interface is intuitive and relatively easy to use.
 It also works with a wide range of tracking devices, making it a good option if your company already has GPS trackers and is looking for additional fleet management support.

 KeepTruckin is a fleet tracking app available in free and paid versions.
 It offers various features, including fuel consumption reporting, vehicle tracking and electronic logging device (ELD) compliance.
 The software is user-friendly and offers access from any mobile device.

 One potential drawback of KeepTruckin is that its customer service team can be hard to contact.
 Additionally, the response you might get for your concerns can vary considerably depending on who you work with.
 If you opt for the free version, the features and support available are notably limited, which may ultimately require you to upgrade to the paid version for more flexibility.

 Tracking your fleet lets you save money, improve efficiency and facilitate safer roads.
 NetTrack from Track Your Truck is a mobile app that lets you keep tabs on your fleet from anywhere, making fleet management easier than ever.
-To see it in action, request a free demo today.
+Request a quote today.